verhas/jamal/jamal-test/DEMO.md

 (Sorry, I still have to write it again because I want this typo for demonstration.)

 However, you can use the `variation` macro even if the texts differ slightly.
+Hence, the name `variation` and not `the same` or some other lame name.
 You can separate the "constant" and the "variable" part of the text.
 Like here:
 This is a good thing, because the documentation is always up-to-date.